SinithH/uno/doc/articles/faq.md

 # Uno.UI Platforms Frequently Asked Questions

 ## Does Uno.UI support a single .NET Standard 2.0 binary model?
 Not at the moment. iOS and Android platform support relies on the underlying APIs being visible through class hierarchy for performance reasons.
-Also, the .NET Standard model is based on binary sharing, which makes very difficult to use platform features without jumping through hoops such as Dependency Injection, Inversion of Control or reflection.
+Also, the .NET Standard model is based on binary sharing, which makes it very difficult to use platform features without jumping through hoops such as Dependency Injection, Inversion of Control or reflection.

 ## Does Uno.UI support having controls in a class library?
 Yes, here's a project sample.  https://github.com/unoplatform/uno.Samples/tree/master/UI/ControlLibrary.
 It is also possible to create a new Cross-Platform class library using the [Uno Platform Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).

-## How do I update the to latest Uno.UI NuGet package, I don't see any update ?
+## How do I update to the latest Uno.UI NuGet package, I don't see any update ?

 You may want to try our latest dev builds, and here's how to do it: